 You can enter for free and that includes a tasting at the end which is pretty casual (as in you can try a lot of different ones if you want).
 There’s a nice tour of the facilities covering a lot of different areas, but it’s in Spanish only, so bring someone fluent to translate if you’re not.
 Or just nod your head and smile.

 The parent company also makes vodka and Prohibido Rum, plus a nice Bailey’s-like chocolate liqueur with a vodka base that’s quite good.
 Here in this spot it’s all about the tequila however, mainly their three levels of Corralejo (blanca, reposada, and anejo) plus their tasty high-end tequila 99,000 Horas.
-Yes, that’s a reflection of the time spent in barrels aging.
+Yes, that’s a reflection of the time spent growing the agave, processing it, and aging the Corralejo tequila in barrels.

 As a visitor you get to see the ovens roasting the blue agave, which actually gets trucked in from Jalisco.
 Then there are several barrel rooms with interesting muted lighted through skylights made from old bottles.
 The one below has a very blue hue, but others are more yellowish or white depending on the bottles.
 You enter one of them after passing through a church confessional repurposed as a doorway.